Food Health

 While most of the more outlandish myths around tomatoes have been cleared up by now, there’s one argument that still remains.
 Are tomatoes considered a fruit or a vegetable?

 Often, they’re referred to as both.
 But technically (or botanically), they’re fruits.
-Tomatoes are ripened flower ovaries and contain seeds, which are characteristics of fruit.
+Tomatoes are ripened flower ovaries and contain seeds, which are characteristics of a fruit.
 If you’ve ever seen a tomato grow, it emerges from the same spots where the plant’s flowers have bloomed.

 I’m not sure why this debate is limited to tomatoes, by the way.
 Here’s a very non-comprehensive list of vegetables that are, botanically speaking, also fruits: bell peppers, squash, cucumbers, pumpkins, olives, avocados, and okra.